shawnsmithdev/ddbmap/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/shawnsmithdev/ddbmap)](https://goreportcard.com/report/github.com/shawnsmithdev/ddbmap)

 # ddbmap
-ddbmap is a Go (golang) library that presents a map-like view of an AWS DynamoDB table (using AWS Go SDK v2).
+`ddbmap` is a Go (golang) library that presents a map-like view of an AWS DynamoDB table.

 It is not complete.
 Until a commit is tagged, the API may be broken or changed for any reason without notice.

+It depends on AWS Go SDK v2 and `golang.com/x/sync/errgroup`

 # Motivation
 The AWS Go SDK is fairly low level.
 It acts as a kind of wrapper around the AWS REST API.